Superconducting order parameter in aperiodic binary systems: Results and discussions

+For the reverse situation ($t_{A} > t_{B}$), the ratios of the OP amplitudes found in Fig.~\ref{OT}(b) follow the discussions in the previous subsection.
+Importantly, the transition temperatures for various ABSs are now different from each other.
+This can be explained by the superconducting gap widths shown in the DoS profiles in Fig.~\ref{mu} of Appendix~\ref{Appendix_Filling}.
+Systems containing larger superconducting gap widths exhibit higher transition temperatures and vice versa.

-It is clear that the variation of the average OP with temperature is not universal across different quasiperiodic sequences.
-Instead, it shows distinct behaviors depending on the underlying growth rule and the specific choice of model parameters.
-Also, the behavior of the OP is not random; they are explainable by the underlying arrangement of the QCs.
+On the whole, the variation of the average OP with the temperature is not universal but shows distinct behaviors depending on the underlying growth rule and the specific choice of model parameters.
+Comparison of the OP profiles and the transition temperatures across various ABSs identifies which configuration strongly supports Cooper pair formation.
+This understanding is not only fundamental for understanding superconducting phases in such aperiodic systems, but also lays the groundwork for future research aimed at a better understanding of the ABS-based superconductivity.